-- Phantom Works' Strategic Development & Experimentation element is designed to provide the world's premier family-of-systems experimentation capability and perform customer-focused operator-in-the-loop experimentation.
+- Phantom Works' Strategic Development & Experimentation organization provides the world's premier family-of-systems experimentation capability and performs customer-focused operator-in-the-loop experimentation.
+Utilizing live, virtual or constructive assets, users assess future capabilities and better understand future defense and security needs.
 The SD&E organization also provides network-enabling support to the enterprise and customers by coordinating and integrating the company's worldwide array of modeling, simulation and analysis resources as well as their related experimentation activities.
 The Boeing Laboratory Network (LabNet) connects company labs with government, commercial and civilian labs domestically and internationally.

 - Ventures is developing an enduring capability for creating new businesses beyond the BDS core.
 Whether developing new products and services or disrupting markets with innovative technologies and business models, the team has defined a disciplined process to rapidly assess opportunities and leverage Boeing's strength to accelerate growth.

 - Likewise, the Special Pursuits Cell focuses on nontraditional growth opportunities for the business.
 For example, this organization has developed Phantom Badger, a combat support vehicle that is internally transportable in the Bell-Boeing V-22 Osprey